Ah, yes. It’s that time of year again, isn’t it?

 You don’t need to get fancy and there isn’t some “secret sauce”.
 We’ve laid out below some of the most basic, low-hanging fruit any homeowner can do to get a more beautiful lawn this summer.

-The first thing to do is inspect your lawn mower, and if needed sharpen your mower blades.
-It is important because clean cuts promote clean growth and a dull blade will only slow you down while harming your turf.
+The first thing to do is inspect your lawn mower and if needed sharpen your mower blades.
+Why? clean cuts promote clean growth and a dull blade will only slow you down while harming your turf.

 Cut as soon as the lawn needs it.
 When the grass reaches 3 – 4” cut it back to 2 – 2.5” in height.
 Waiting any lnger than 3 – 4” promotes disease in your lawn.

 1. Fertilize in the middle of May.
-Soil testing should be done to determine your lawn’s pH.
-Soil testing kits can be purchased, or you can send your soil samples to Northeast Nursery.
+In advance of that soil testing should be done to determine your lawn’s pH.
+Luckily soil testing kits can be purchased, or you can send your soil samples to Northeast Nursery.

-2. With your soil test results back, apply your fertilizer at ¼ the rate than what is on the fertilizer package, For example: ¼ of 5,000 sq. ft. of fertilizer would become 20,000 sq. ft. of fertilizer
+2. With your soil test results back, apply your fertilizer at ¼ the rate than what is on the fertilizer package.
+For example: ¼ of 5,000 sq. ft. of fertilizer would become 20,000 sq. ft. of fertilizer

 - Lawns loaded in Nitrogen will overload the grass blades, which takes away from root production.